Simonmon06/COMP-2406-A5/README.txt

 The node version is 8.11.4 and npm version is 5.6.0.

+Open 2406fall2018Assignment5 Rev2.html to see requirments for this project.

 First get mongod running.
 That is, start up the mongodb database listening on its default port of 27017.